ubc-library-rc/qgis-knowledge-base/content/reference-map.md

 title: Make a reference map
 nav_order: 8
 ---
+# Make a Reference Map

+A simple reference map can bring context to your academic article, poster, or presentation.

+Basic familiarity with QGIS, - show you how to do both.
+If you dont have familiarity,

+> shapefile, and then sattelite imagery.
 Do you want to ... need to ... this workflow details how to create a simple reference map of a geographic area.
 Add additional data as you need.